Xahau/xahaud/formal_verification/README.md

   effectiveView, originalView)`.
 - Sidecar aligned-participant counting, full-observation, quorum-aligned predicates, and active-view mask-counting samples.
-- Export's quorum-only proceed predicate, where `fullObservation` is diagnostic rather than success-gating, plus quorum-overlap safety predicates.
+- Export's quorum-only sidecar-gate proceed predicate, where `fullObservation` is diagnostic rather than success-gating; a small final-apply snapshot model makes explicit that gate proceed is not the same as closed-ledger `Export::doApply` success.
 - NegativeUNL cap/effective-view arithmetic.
 - View-universe safety predicates and naive-60% regression anchors.